erhsparks/ChipsChallenge/README.md

 ### Future plans

-- Add items to the Info Panel inventory.
 - Add replay button.
 - Refactor gameplay to center Chip on the original 9x9 grid and change display as he moves, making the game much more interesting and challenging to play.
 - Refactor map creation code to make it much easier to add more levels.